TwinBlad6s/100-Instagram-Auto-Followers-Bot/README.md

 To run the program, download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file to the designated folder.
 Then, open the command prompt and enter "rate.py" or "followers.py", or rename the file to your liking and run it
 👉Note:-

-👉if your selenium version is in latest version then the code never run
+👉If you have the latest version of Selenium, the code may not run.

 👉open cmd and enter pip uninstall selenium